Sunday, June 28, 2009

 It Is Well With My Soul (remake of "When Peace Like a River")

-As loathe as I am to mess with what is an old favorite, I find myself dissatisfied with “When Peace Like a River.”
+As leery as I am to mess with what is an old favorite, I find myself dissatisfied with “When Peace Like a River.”
 The hymn has an interesting story: Spafford wrote this after losing his four children at sea, with only his wife surviving.
 However, like “I Love to Tell the Story,” which doesn’t actually tell the story of Jesus and His love, “When Peace Like a River” doesn’t fully explain why “It is well with my soul.”
 I put pen to paper, and this is the result.
 I’m sure it won’t get any use—people don’t like it when you mess with their favorites—but I thought I’d try.

 It Is Well With My Soul